xavier2code/blog/content/about.md

 ## Fun Facts About Me

-- I’m a huge fan of coffee and sci-fi movies.
+- I’m a huge fan of video games and sci-fi movies.
 - My favorite book is *The Pragmatic Programmer*.
 - I once climbed Mount Kilimanjaro!